PJF9/Python/README.md

 # Python
-This is my notes and knowledge about Python.
+This repository contains all my notes and mini-projects on Python.